futureswap/dos-contracts/README.md

 yarn deploy-local
 ```

-On the dos-frontend repo make sure to copy and paste the contract addresses to the addresses.json file.
+On the supa-frontend repo make sure to copy and paste the contract addresses to the addresses.json file.

 run